-Speech recognition therapy has to face many challenges from the old school, traditional doctors before it can become part of widespread practice in different hospitals all over the world.
+The use of speech recognition software has to face many challenges before it can become part of widespread practice in different hospitals all over the world.

 Doctors are almost chronically overworked in the US.
 There is no doubt about it.
 This has a lot to do with our heavily sedentary lifestyle as well as our rather unhealthy diet that mainly includes processed junk food items.